- How is multiple myeloma treated?

 Stem cell transplant for multiple myeloma

-The first step is to treat the myeloma to reduce the amount of cancer in a patient's body.
-Many different drug combinations can be used (see the section, "Chemotherapy and other drugs for multiple myeloma").
+Stem cell transplant is commonly used to treat multiple myeloma.
+Before the transplant, drug treatment is used to reduce the number of myeloma cells in the patient’s body (see the section “Chemotherapy and other drugs for multiple myeloma”).

 Some doctors recommend that patients with multiple myeloma have 2 autologous transplants, 6 to 12 months apart.
 This approach is called tandem transplant.
-Studies show that this may help patients live longer than a single transplant.
-The drawback, of course, is that it causes more side effects.
+Studies show that this may help some patients more than a single transplant.
+The drawback is that it causes more side effects and so is riskier.